 Our MA program in arts entrepreneurship was created to address the critical need for imaginative leadership in both commercial and nonprofit sectors of the arts.
 Here, you’ll build a solid foundation in management while strengthening your entrepreneurial skills, preparing you to build and lead enterprises that will sustain the arts marketplace of tomorrow.

 For gifted musicians and composers destined for professional careers, we offer graduate studies in the Conservatory of Music leading to a Master of Music (MM) degree.
 The areas of study* are classical instrumental performance (brass, percussion, strings, harp, woodwinds, classical guitar, and piano), classical composition, voice and opera studies, jazz studies, and studio composition.
 Through our renowned faculty, master classes with guest artists, and our close connection with the Performing Arts Center, our MM students are able to create a course of study that will set their musical careers in motion.

-This is a postbaccalaureate program for students who have completed the undergraduate requirements for their areas of study and are entering into careers as performers in solo, ensemble, or studio settings.
-The areas of study are classical instrumental performance (brass, percussion, strings, harp, woodwinds, classical guitar, piano, and opera) and jazz studies.
+This is a postbaccalaureate program for students who have completed the undergraduate requirements for Instrumental Performance, Jazz Studies, and Voice and Opera Studies and are entering into careers as performers in solo, ensemble, or studio settings.

 Blake Pfeil ’19 Finds Solace and Beauty in Abandoned SpacesAll-American Ruins, a multimedia project, began as a way to escape the grim reality of the pandemic and avoid crowds flocking to public trails and parks for their dose of nature.

 Shilpi Chandra MA ’15 Has Solo Curatorial DebutShadows opens February 12, 2022 at the Pelham Art Center.